Exemptions from the prescription charge

 EPS code 0002

-Patients of 60 years of age or over and patients of 16 years of age or under.
+Patients of 60 years of age or over and patients under 16 years of age.
+Where a computer-generated date of birth is not present proof of age should be provided e.g. driving license, passport or birth certificate.
+N/A

 B. is 16, 17 or 18 and in full time education